Jo Yeates murder has left brother in 'hole of despair'

 The 28-year-old said: "All my memories of Jo are positive and I've etched these into my mind."

 The body of Miss Yeates, 25, was found in a lane near Bristol on Christmas Day, a week after she disappeared.

 Post-mortem tests revealed she had been strangled.

 Mr Yeates said the discovery of his younger sister's body had given him "an acceptance of the situation" but not closure.

 In a statement, he said: "I got to say a final emotional goodbye to Jo and the despair I had was replaced with a wave of deep sadness.

 "The last couple of weeks I have been spending time with my partner and her son, comforting each other and trying to get our heads around what has happened whilst supporting my parents as much as possible.

-"The tremendous amount of support we have had from family, friends and the general public has been truly overwhelming and brings a sense of slight elation at an otherwise tragic time."'Darkest of souls'
+"The tremendous amount of support we have had from family, friends and the general public has been truly overwhelming and brings a sense of slight elation at an otherwise tragic time."